apalesujay/node_chat/README.md

 ## Run Application

 To run this application you need to first start **SERVER** and then run **CLIENT**.
 You can run as many clients as you want.
 But before starting your application, install all the dependencies listed in ***package.json*** file.
-To install dependencies runfollowing command:
+To install dependencies run following command:

 ```
 > npm install